 - PCMCIA devices (PC cards) are credit-card-sized peripherals predominantly used in laptop computers.
 The PCMCIA adapter takes the place of a COM port on a standard bus.
 The card is plugged into a 68-pin host socket that is connected either to the motherboard or an expansion bus.
 An adapter then translates the PCMCIA signals into signals usable by the computer's bus.

 Common features on barcode scanners include audible or visual "good reading" indicators, omni-directional reading ability, numeric or alphanumeric keypad included, and memory for data and program storage.

-- Audible or visual 'Good Reading' indicator - Good reading indicators provide the user with a positive feedback that the card was swiped correctly.
+- Audible or visual indicator—Reading indicators provide the user with a positive feedback that the card was swiped correctly.
 For example, the 'ding' in the grocery store as products are checked out is an audio indicator.

-- Bi-directional - Bi-directional scanners can have the product swiped at any orientation and does not have to be left-to-right.
+- Bi-directional—Bi-directional scanners allow products to be swiped at any orientation and does not have to be left-to-right.

-- Internal time clock - A time clock is used for time-stamping of scans or scheduled access.
+- Internal time clock—A time clock is used for time-stamping scans or scheduling access.
 This is especially helpful in shipping and inventory tracking.

-- Omni-directional - Can accurately read barcode in more than one-direction.
+- Omni-directional—Reader can read barcode in more than one-direction.

-- Programmable - Programmable barcode scanners are able to achieve scheduled access, date and time stamps, data formatting etc.
+- Programmable - Programmable barcode scanners are enable scheduled access, date and time stamps, data formatting, etc.